-8.1.1.2 Unshared variables - sampling and non-sampling error unique to each survey
+8.1.1.2 Unshared Variables

 In addition to incorporating shared variation, the effort calibration model incorporates estimates of sampling error for each survey, along with the major differences between the surveys due to non-sampling error.
-In particular, the model attempts to capture method effects (i.e. non-sampling error related to coverage, response and measurement error) including the effects of survey mode (mail vs. telephone) and the changing coverage properties of the CHTS due to increases in wireless-only households over time.
+In particular, the model attempts to capture method effects (i.e., non-sampling error related to coverage, response and measurement error) including the effects of survey mode (mail vs. telephone) and the changing coverage properties of the CHTS due to increases in wireless-only households over time.

 The sampling error for each survey is estimated using the variances of the fishing effort estimates.
 They are assumed independent of one another, since the samples were selected and the surveys were conducted independently.
-Sampling error is also assumed to be normally distributed; both the CHTS and the FES have moderate to large sample sizes, which, according to classical probability theory, has central-limiting effects (e.g. Le Cam, 1986; Prokhorov and Statulevičius, 2000).
+Sampling error is also assumed to be normally distributed; both the CHTS and the FES have moderate to large sample sizes, which, according to classical probability theory, has central-limiting effects (e.g., Le Cam, 1986; Prokhorov and Statulevičius, 2000).